kubevault/kubevault/docs/guides/secret-engines/milvus/overview.md

 approved
 ```

 Once approved, the operator issues the credential, stores it in a `Secret`, and binds the listed subjects via a `Role`/`RoleBinding`.
-The plugin creates a new Milvus user and grants the listed roles (`dba`, `readonly`) on the target Milvus cluster.
+The plugin creates a new Milvus user and grants the listed roles (`public`) on the target Milvus cluster.
 The credential lives on the lease until you delete the `SecretAccessRequest` or it expires; on lease revocation the plugin removes the Milvus user.

 ```bash
 $ kubectl get secretaccessrequest milvus-cred-rqst -n demo -o json | jq '.status'